Gospel of Thomas: Finds and publication

-The manuscript of the Coptic text (CG II), found in 1945 at Nag Hammadi, Egypt, is dated at around 340 AD.
+The manuscript of the Coptic text (CG II), found in 1945 at Nag Hammadi in Egypt, is dated at around 340 AD.
 It was first published in a photographic edition in 1956.
 This was followed three years later (1959) by the first English-language translation, with Coptic transcription.
 In 1977, James M. Robinson edited the first complete collection of English translations of the Nag Hammadi texts.
 The Gospel of Thomas has been translated and annotated worldwide in many languages.

 The original Coptic manuscript is now the property of the Coptic Museum in Cairo, Egypt, Department of Manuscripts.

 Oxyrhynchus papyrus fragments

 After the Coptic version of the complete text was discovered in 1945 at Nag Hammadi, scholars soon realized that three different Greek text fragments previously found at Oxyrhynchus (the Oxyrhynchus Papyri), also in Egypt, were part of the Gospel of Thomas.
 These three papyrus fragments of Thomas date to between 130 and 250 AD.

 Prior to the Nag Hammadi library discovery, the sayings of Jesus found in Oxyrhynchus were known simply as Logia Iesu.
 The corresponding Uncial script Greek fragments of the Gospel of Thomas, found in Oxyrhynchus are: